By Emma Hynek

 Hopefully these tips and tricks help keep you and your stomach satisfied as you enjoy your time in Florence!

-converse and become inspired to create and express their ideas and uniqueness.
+In the heart of Firenze sits a store where artists and appreciators of the Renaissance alike can gather, converse and become inspired to create and express their ideas and uniqueness.

 Many students studying in foreign countries often forget the main and easiest ways of sustainability.
 This short guide will not only help you remember the sustainable ways of life but will also lower your expenses and enrich your studying abroad experience.

-Rising in spirals of marble and stone, Florence is a city known for its architecture, culture, and as being a cornerstone of the Renaissance, to say the least.
 But amidst this place of ancient cobblestone and accented archways, lies a small gem no one would expect to see so far inland from the coast.
 Along the Arno, there is a place where stone turns to sand, volleyball nets and lounge chairs: Easy living.

 For the first time, I experienced a symphonic performance.
 It was held in St. Stephen Auditorium by the Orchestra da Camera Fiorentina, featuring violinists Marco Lorenzini and Kevin Mucaj.
 It may have had to do with it being a Florentine orchestra, but it was far more magical than what I had expected.
 Realistically, since having no previous experience to compare, I attempted to not have too high of expectations in case I got my hopes up.
 The only symphonies I’ve ever seen are in films (and I’m not really sure if that counts).